Family • Solanaceae - Physalis minima Linn. - TINKLING BELL GRASS - K'u chi

 • Phytochemicals / Withaphysalin D: Study yielded Withaphysalin D, a new withphysalin.

 • Anti-Inflammatory / Analgesic: Study of the whole plant of Physalis minima on rats showed marked anti-inflammatory and analgesic activities.
 The antipyretic activity was insignificant.
 Results showed PM as a potential candidate as an antiinflammatory and analgesic agent.

-• Cytotoxic / Anti-Cancer / Withaphysalin: Study yielded a novel withanolide, withaphysalin P with six other new withaphysalins 1-7 and three known withaphysalins 8-10.
-Some compounds showed moderate cytotoxic activity against two human cancer cell lines – colorectal-carcinoma and non-small cell lung cancer.
+• Cytotoxic / Anti-Cancer: (1) In the study, the chloroform extract of Physalis minima exhibited remarkable cytotoxic activities on human lund adenocarcinoma cell line in time- and dose-dependent manners.
+Its apoptotic effect suggests potential for development as an anticancer drug.
+(2) Study yielded a novel withanolide, withaphysalin P with six other new withaphysalins 1-7 and three known withaphysalins 8-10.
+Some compounds showed moderate cytotoxic activity against two human cancer cell lines – colorectal-carcinoma and nonsmall-cell lung cancer.

-• Hypoglycemic / Alpha-Glucosidase Inhibition: Physalis minima extract showed in-vitro inhibitory activity of intestinal alpha glucosidase enzyme maltase with decrease intestinal absorption of monosaccharides through inhibition of disaccharide hydrolysis.
+• Hypoglycemic / Alpha-Glucosidase Inhibition: Physalis minima extract showed in-vitro inhibitory activity of intestinal alpha glucosidase enzyme maltase with decrease intestinal absorption of monosaccharides through inhibition of disaccharide hydxrolysis.

 • Apoptotic Effects / Anti-Breast Cancer: A chloroform extract of Physalis minima produced significant inhibition against human T-47D breast carcinoma cells.
 It induced apoptotic cell death via p53-, caspase-3-, and c-myc-dependent pathways.